kervcode/DevNotes/Pug.md

       title Landing Page
     body
       h1 The future home of a flashcard! p Difficulty on insensible reasonable in.
 From as went he they.
-Preference themselves me as thoroughly partiality considered on in estimating.
-Middletons acceptance discovered projecting so is so or.

 ```
 ### Basic Formatting